MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ![ONA p2p query](../images/wpa/tutorials/ona-p2g-query-results-2.png)

-The following columns are included in the query results for ONA person-to-person queries:
+The following columns appear, from left toright, in the query results for ONA person-to-person queries:

 * **TieOrigin_PersonId.** De-identified ID number for the person represented in that data row.
 * **Person attributes.** Organizational attributes about the person who was identified by TieOrigin_PersonId.
 These are the organizational attributes that you selected as you built the query.
 The column names for these attributes are "TieOrigin_" followed by the organizational attribute name.
-These example results show the columns TieOrigin_FunctionType, TieOrigin_Organization, and Tie_Origin_LevelDesignation.
+The example results show the columns TieOrigin_FunctionType, TieOrigin_Organization, and Tie_Origin_LevelDesignation.
 * **TieDestination_PersonId.** De-identified ID number for the person who has a strong or diverse tie to the person represented by TieOrigin_PersonId.
 * **Person attributes.** Organizational attributes about the person who was identified by TieDestination_PersonId.
 These are the organizational attributes that you selected as you built the query.
 The column names for these attributes are "TieDestination_" followed by the organizational attribute name.
-These example results show the columns TieDestination_FunctionType, TieDestination_Organization, and Tie_Destination_LevelDesignation.
+The example results show the columns TieDestination_FunctionType, TieDestination_Organization, and Tie_Destination_LevelDesignation.
 * **Date.** The start date of the aggregated output (for example, for the week of June 3rd to June 10th, the start date would be the 3rd.
 For a month, it's the first day of the month that your data encompasses).
 * **Metrics.** The metrics that you included in the query.
 For more information, see [Metric descriptions / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).